nuxt-community/firebase-module/docs/content/en/community/migrate.md

 ## Migrate from v6 to v7

-In v7 a major overhaul of how you access the individual Firenase services was introduced.
+In v7 we introduce a major overhaul of how you access the individual Firebase services.

-Reason for the renamings: Reduce confusion and stick to the official names of Firebase.
+Reason for the renamings is to reduce confusion and stick to the official names of Firebase.

 ### 1 - Renamings of injected services

+Search your entire project and replace all $fireFoo injections as stated in the table:

 | Before         | New (Version 7+)   |
 | -------------- | ------------------ |